flix/flix/doc/PROJECTS.md

 the solution to a Datalog program.
 It is essentially a specialized form of database with support for parallel evaluation.

-The aim of this project is to: (1) understand how the semi-naive evaluation algorithm work, and to (2) re-design and re-implemented the fixpoint engine in the Flix language to make it faster and easier to maintain.
+The aim of this project is to: (1) understand how the semi-naive evaluation algorithm works, and to (2) re-design and re-implemented the fixpoint engine in the Flix language to make it faster and easier to maintain.

+- Stefano Ceri: What you always wanted to know about Datalog (and never dared to ask)
 - https://flix.dev/programming-flix/#/fixpoints/